jvmusin/naked/README.md

 ## Usage

-1. Register the plugin `dev.jvmusin.naked` in the `plugins` section of your project's `build.gradle.kts` file:
+1. Register the plugin `io.github.jvmusin.naked` in the `plugins` section of your project's `build.gradle.kts` file:
     ```
     plugins {
         ... your other plugins
-        id("dev.jvmusin.naked") version "0.0.1"
+        id("io.github.jvmusin.naked") version "0.0.1"
     }
     ```

-2. Annotate your value classes with `@dev.jvmusin.naked.Naked`
+2. Annotate your value classes with `@io.github.jvmusin.naked.Naked`
 3. That's it!
 All usages of the annotated class will be replaced with usages of the wrapped value!

 You can disable the plugin using `naked` extension in `build.gradle.kts` file: